monito/license-checker-orb/.circleci/README.md

 **test-pack**

 This is the first of the two workflows run.
 This workflow is responsible for any testing or prepping prior to integration tests.
-This is where linting occurs, shellchecking, BATS tests, or anything else that can be be tested without the need for further credentials.
+This is where linting occurs, shellchecking, BATS tests, or anything else that can be tested without the need for further credentials.

 This Workflow will be placed on _hold_ prior to publishing a new development version of the orb (based on this commit), as this step requires access to specific publishing credentials.